aimxhaisse/docker-mailz/README.md

 ## Common Tasks

-All configuration is done through the `config.ini` file, if you want to add a user, edit a password, change your domain name… Edit the file and run `make`.
+All configuration is done via the `config.ini` file, if you want to add a user, edit a password, change your domain name… Edit the file and run `make`.

 You can also edit template configuration files that are in